dCache/dcache/docs/TheBook/src/main/markdown/config-ftp.md

 password for these accounts, it is common practice that the client sends the user's email address as the password, as a courtesy.

-dCache supports anonymous FTP for the plain FTP door.
+dCache supports anonymous FTP for the plain and tls FTP doors.
 This is disabled by default, but may be enabled using the `ftp.enable.anonymous-ftp` configuration property.
 When enabled, users may access dCache as user NOBODY; e.g., world-readable files may be downloaded and world-readable directories may be listed.